 Josh was named Reporter of the Year by the Texas Associated Press Broadcasters in both 2012 and 2013 and also earned an Emmy as Best General Assignment/Spot News Reporter in Texas.
 Before coming to Austin, Josh worked as a reporter, anchor and producer in Cedar Rapids, Iowa; Columbia, Missouri; and Oklahoma City.
 In his career, he has received multiple Edward R. Murrow Awards and Emmys, plus several other honors from the Headliners Foundation of Texas, the Freedom of Information Foundation of Texas, the State Bar of Texas, the Texas State Teachers Association, the Texas Medical Association, the Texas Associated Press Broadcasters, the Iowa Associated Press, the Iowa Broadcast News Association, the Missouri Broadcasters Association, and the Society of Professional Journalists, Suicide Awareness Voices of Education, and National Alliance on Mental Illness.

 He earned his bachelor’s degree in journalism and Spanish from Oklahoma State University, then his masters in journalism and public policy from the University of Missouri.
 Josh teaches broadcast journalism at St. Edward’s University in Austin.
 He has also guest-lectured at the University of Texas and the University of Missouri, in addition to hosting multi-platform, investigative and political coverage workshops for the Texas Association of Broadcasters.
-He has also spoken at conferences for both the Investigative Reporters & Editors organization and the National Institute for Computer-Assisted Reporting, the National Press Photographers Association and the Radio Television Digital News Association.
+He has also spoken at conferences for both the Investigative Reporters & Editors organization, the National Institute for Computer-Assisted Reporting, the National Press Photographers Association and the Radio Television Digital News Association.